Milkeles/Milkeles/README.md

 I was first allured to computer science at a young age by the idea of creating video games and bringing my dreams to life through code.
 I still adore game development as it allows one to bring their imagination to life, create worlds and stories, and provide endless hours of entertainment and joy to people.

 In my spare time, I am an aspiring artist, gamer, and weeb.
-(That is if I ever have spare time 😩)
+(If I ever have spare time 😩)

 ---
 <!-- Stats Title -->